 Brushing your cat’s teeth is an essential part of pet parenting.
-Daily brushing can help to prevent dental disease and eliminate plaque on their teeth.
+Daily brushing can help prevent dental disease, plaque, gingivitis, tooth loss, gum disease, and bad breath.
 Left unbrushed, your cat can develop tartar buildup and severe dental problems.

 In addition to at-home care, make sure to schedule regular dental checkups with us at Bond Vet.
 Dental examinations allow us to catch developing issues early and address them.